To Be Great Enterprise Risk Managers, CISOs Need to be Great Collaborators

 Yet as threats expand and regulations tighten, a CISO’s role as enterprise risk manager has never been more vital.
-As Leonard Kleinman, a member of the Forbes Technology Council, succinctly wrote, “The new CISO must know how to quantify risk and understand business as well as cybersecurity technologies… They are no longer just the keeper of secrets or guardian at the gate.
+As Leonard Kleinman, a member of the Forbes Technology Council, succinctly wrote, “The new CISO must know how to quantify risk and understand business as well as cybersecurity technologies… They are no longer just the keeper of secrets or guardians at the gate.
 They are integrated into the business and taking a risk-based detective/hunter-style approach.”

-Incident response is not just the CISO’s job, however.
+Incident management is not just the CISO’s job, however.
 To accurately identify, mitigate, and reduce risks across an organization—be they electronic or paper, malicious or non-malicious—key departments must share the burden of privacy incident response and privacy by design.
 Collaboration is key, as privacy, security, legal, and product teams effectively work together.

 To ensure collaboration, team members should understand each other’s own roles, responsibilities, and motivations:

-- Privacy focuses on the personal impacts of incident response—how the disclosure relates to people and the risk of harm to the impacted individual.
+- Privacy focuses on the personal impacts of incident management—how the disclosure relates to people and the risk of harm to the impacted individual.
 The privacy team also considers what regulatory and contractual notification requirements are in scope.